John-Kingham/birds-beasts-fishes/README.md

 ### Development

 - I wrote the project's code using [Visual Studio Code](https://code.visualstudio.com/).
-- I used [W3Schools](https://www.w3schools.com/), [Code Institute](https://codeinstitute.net/), [Codecademy](https://www.codecademy.com/) and [Microsoft Copilot](https://copilot.microsoft.com/) for general referencing.
+- I used [Ecosia Search](https://www.ecosia.org/), [W3Schools](https://www.w3schools.com/), [Code Institute](https://codeinstitute.net/), [Codecademy](https://www.codecademy.com/) and [Microsoft Copilot](https://copilot.microsoft.com/) for general referencing.
-- I learned about Python Requests, property decorators, Enums and other more advanced Python features from Codecademy.
+- I learned about Python Requests, property decorators, Enums and other Python features from Codecademy.
 - I learned about Python modules from my mentor.
-- Although I used various information sources to support the development of this project, no external code was copy/pasted into the project or copied verbatim.
+- Although I used various information sources to support the development of this project, no external code was copy/pasted into the project (other than the Google Sheet connection code, which **was** copied directly from Code Institute's course material).

 ### Documentation